 Two people use mobile phones in Barcelona, Catalonia, Spain on February 1, 2024.
 (Photo: Reuters)

-A survey of 1,060 teens conducted by the nonprofit Common Sense Media found significant popularity for platforms like Character.AI, Replika, and Nomi — which differ from traditional virtual assistants in their ability to build emotional connections and have intimate conversations.
+A survey of 1,060 teens by nonprofit Common Sense Media found significant popularity for platforms like Character.AI, Replika, and Nomi — which differ from traditional virtual assistants in their ability to build emotional connections and have intimate conversations.

 Survey results show that more than half of these use the platforms regularly, despite growing concerns about the impact on mental health and data security.